florisvb/PyNumDiff/README.md

 ### Installing

-The code is compatible with Python 3.x.
+The code is compatible with >=Python 3.5.
 It can be installed using pip or directly from the source code.

 #### Installing via pip